betable/betable-android-sdk/README.md

 Betable Android SDK

+## Adding to your project

+Clone this repo and add it as a library to your project.
+Maven support will be added soon.

+### Dependencies

+* android-support-v4.jar

+### Permissions

+* android.permission.INTERNET
+* android.permission.ACCESS_COARSE_LOCATION

+**NOTE** The location permission isn't technically required for the library, but the can-i-gamble and bet endpoints require a current location for compliance reasons.

 ## BetableLogin

 The BetableLogin class is a Fragment that will take the user through the Betable OAuth2 login flow.